jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 as in classic metamathematics, propositions of an object language are often encoded as strings or numbers in the metalanguage, but Isabelle/HOL terms are *not* encoded into a single `HOLTerm` type in Isabelle/Pure.

+It can be seen that what Isabelle/Pure gives to HOL is actually making it possible to write a sequent $\phi_1, \ldots, \phi_n \vdash \psi$ for HOL, in the form of $\Lambda x_1 \cdots \Lambda x_n (\phi_1 \Longrightarrow \phi_2 \Longrightarrow \cdots \Longrightarrow \psi)$.
+See the discussion in the last section.

 ## Non-HOL logics encoded in Isabelle

 A list of logics available in Isabelle can be found in its documentation.
 Mizar can also be implemented within [Isabelle](https://link.springer.com/article/10.1007/s10817-018-9479-z), although the TG set theory behind Mizar is the strongest among underlying calculi of all mainstream proof assistants.

-## Type definitions in HOL
+## Introducing conservative extensions

-We emphasize again that any definition in Isabelle/Pure is axiomatic, in that Isabelle/Pure gives us no way to define new types without risking extending the strength of the system.
+We emphasize again that most definitions in Isabelle/Pure are axiomatic, in that Isabelle/Pure gives us no way to define new types without risking extending the strength of the system.
-However, Isabelle/HOL is *supposed* to support definitions, i.e. introduction of new concepts into the system in a predefined way that is known to be conservative.
+However, Isabelle/HOL is *supposed* to support definitions, i.e. introduction of new concepts into the system in a predefined way that is known to be *conservative*.
 But then notice that in the process of embedding HOL into Isabelle/Pure, we have only utilized `typedecl`, and have never introduced any primitives for making (conservative) definitions in Isabelle/HOL.

-Thus, keywords like `datatype` that allow us to make (conservative) definitions are implemented in the *ML* part of Isabelle/HOL: the architecture of Isabelle allows users to enrich the syntax, and different object logics have different front-end commands that are translated to primitive provided by the corresponding logics behind the scene.
+Thus, keywords like `datatype` that allow us to make (conservative) definitions are implemented in the *ML* part of Isabelle/HOL, and *not in Pure*: the architecture of Isabelle allows users to enrich the syntax, and different object logics have different front-end commands that are translated to primitive provided by the corresponding logics behind the scene.
+We overview these syntactic extensions [here](#conservative-extensions).

 Similarly, in Isabelle/HOL, saying that "theorem $A \to B$" holds is actually saying theorem $\mathsf{Trueprop (A \to B): \mathsf{prop}}$ holds.

-These procedures are yet another layer, a syntactic sugar layer over the object logic.
+These procedures are a syntactic sugar layer over the layer of the object logic.
 It's possible to have buggy code in this layer too that misleads readers of a proof to believe something has been proven, although what is proven behind the scene is something different.

+Actually it is also possible to have a syntactic sugar layer over the layer of Isabelle/Pure.
+The `definition` command for instance is not a primitive in Isabelle/Pure.
+It appears that if a command is not a primitive, then if you move your mouse cursor over it in the webpage view of Isabelle's library, and the command gets highlighted, then it's not primitive.
+It's not hard to find some commands obviously targeting Isabelle/Pure that get highlighted.

 # Isar

 There's also another component in Isabelle's system: Isar, a proof language that allows users to write proofs in the style mathematicians use everyday, and not the purely tactic-based style.
-Isar is ignorant to object logics and is built directly on top of Isabelle/Pure, but it interacts with logic-specific ML front-end packages that give us `datatype` etc. perfectly: type definitions never appear in Isar, and proofs don't appear in type definitions.
+Isar is ignorant to object logics and is built directly on top of Isabelle/Pure, but it interacts with logic-specific ML front-end packages that give us `datatype` etc. perfectly, as Isar is mostly about having a disciplined way to write Isabelle/Pure code and does not interfere with anything in the object logic.

-## How HOL is defined in Isar
+Almost every line of code users of modern Isabelle write is in the Isar framework.

+Thus the architecture of Isabelle ecosystem is like this.
+1. A trusted core implementing Isabelle/Pure in the LCF way, written in ML.
+2. Definition of object logics, like Isabelle/HOL or Isabelle/ZF, written in Isabelle/Pure.
+3. Tactics for constructing backward proofs, written in ML.
+Note that a lot of these tactics are not object logic-dependent, especially the primitive proof tactics.
+Automation tactics on the other hand are often heavily tuned to a specific object logic.
+A lot of them don't need to be used with Isar in theory.
+4. Commands like `typedef` or `datatype`, written in ML, typically for object-logic-specific packages.
+5. The Isar user interface, providing commands like `theorem`, `proof`, `qed`, and the like, written in ML and is not logic-specific.

+Below we go over each part of Isar, hence focusing mainly on the logic-independent parts.

+## Defining an object logic: HOL as an example

 Below we present some code snippets about how HOL is defined using Isar notation.